WeblateOrg/weblate/docs/admin/config.rst

 .. hint::

-   It is desirable to lock down API access as well as shown in above example.
+   It is desirable to lock down API access as well, as shown in the above example.

 .. setting:: LOGIN_REQUIRED_URLS_EXCEPTIONS

 LOGIN_REQUIRED_URLS_EXCEPTIONS
 ------------------------------

 List of exceptions for :setting:`LOGIN_REQUIRED_URLS`.
-If you don't specify this list, the default value will be used, which allows users to access the login page.
+If not specified, users are allowed to access the login page.

 Some of exceptions you might want to include: